The Invisible Bottleneck: How One Sync Call Froze Our Node.js API

 500 req/sec × 7ms block = event loop starved. ✗

-Here's the part that still stings: we spent three weeks blaming the wrong things.
+Here's the part that still stings.
+We spent three weeks blaming the wrong things.

-- Week 3: We upgraded Node from 18.12 to 18.19.
+• Week 3: Upgraded Node from 18.12 to 18.19.
 Same story.

-The APM traces showed a consistent 700ms gap between when a request arrived and when the first line of handler code executed.
-We kept staring at that gap, convinced it was the network or a middleware issue.
-It was the queue.
-Requests were waiting 700ms to even start because the event loop was perpetually occupied.
+APM traces showed a consistent 700ms gap between request arrival and the first line of handler code.
+We stared at that gap for days, convinced it was network or middleware.

 import fs from 'fs/promises';